ParallelMaths/parallel/pages/7-06-pie-charts.md

 ::: problem id=2_1 marks=3

-__2.1__ The 2010 match at Wimbledon between John Isner and Nicolas Malut, which lasted 11 hours and 5 minutes, set a record for the longest match in tennis history.
+__2.1__ The 2010 match at Wimbledon between John Isner and Nicolas Mahut, which lasted 11 hours and 5 minutes, set a record for the longest match in tennis history.
 The fifth set of the match lasted 8 hours and 11 minutes.

 Approximately what fraction of the whole match was taken up by the fifth set?